 You may have noticed that what you eat and drink can lift or lower your spirits.
-It affects how we feel, think and even how we behave.
+It affects how we feel, thinks, and even how we behave.

 For example, eating a diet rich in fresh fruits, vegetables, nuts, and whole grains can help reduce your risk of some mental health conditions.

-Whereas a diet high in sugars and saturated fats are considered detrimental to cognitive function.
+Whereas a diet high in sugars and saturated fats is considered detrimental to cognitive function.

 Can our diet influence mental health?

 Nutrition is one of the most obvious yet under-recognised factors in the development of mental health.

 To stay healthy, the brain requires varying quantities of complex carbohydrates, essential fatty acids, amino acids, and even water.

 Our brain is made up of mostly water (about 75%) and so drinking the recommended daily consumption helps with brain function and connectivity in a number of ways.